-Seven Principles of Lean Development
+Seven Principles of Lean Project Management

 Projects are late one day at a time.
 So, ask yourself, do you and your team know the number one priority for today?
 Why does speed matter?
 Because every day you are late to market, it can cost you millions.
 Here are 7 principles, if adopted, that can speed up your projects and create motivated, more satisfied product development teams -- that get to market faster.

 So, here are seven Lean principles that are proven to get you to market faster.

 Pull systems maximize work throughput (output) and empower teams.